• Skip to primary navigation

 Specialty Tea Shops

-So the question I have for you is, "would you rather drink a very flavorful loose leaf tea that is just pennies a cup or drink the commercially produced bland tea from supermarkets?"
+So the question I have for you is, "would you rather drink a flavorful loose leaf tea that is just pennies a cup or drink the commercially produced bland tea from supermarkets?"

 I think I know your answer.